 The combination of sweet, somewhat savoury and salty in the Pumpkin Tarts with Caramel Salted Nuts is delectable.
 They tend to disappear pretty quickly around our house.

 I tend to bake up a couple of dozen of them at a time and freeze some, sans the caramel and salted nuts.
 They’ve saved me a few times when I’ve needed a dessert for unexpected guests or have suddenly had a sweet craving that demanded something with salt and caramel (my particular weakness).
-Just toss some salted nuts in a couple of tablespoons of caramel ice-cream topping and drop them onto the top of the tarts as they’re defrosting and you’re set!
+Just toss some salted nuts in a couple of tablespoons of Caramel Sauce (Caramel Ice Cream topping will do in a pinch) and drop them onto the top of the tarts as they’re defrosting and you’re set!
 Easy peasy.

 The Pumpkin Scones can be served with a dab of butter, cream cheese or pumpkin butter, whatever you fancy.